smeijer/next-runtime/README.md

 That's where you find all the source files for `next-runtime`.

+**/docs**

+Is where you'll find the documentation.
+Run `npm run dev` in that directory to start the documentation webserver.
+All documentation content files can be found in `/docs/content`.

 ## Sponsor

 Are you, or your employer, a satisfied user of this, or any of [my other projects](https://meijer.ws/open-source).
 Then please [consider sponsoring](https://github.com/sponsors/smeijer) my work so I can dedicate more time to maintaining this kind of projects.